C Program to find Factorial of a Number

 i++ means i will become 5 – It means (5 <= 4) is False.
 So, For loop will terminate.

 The last printf statement will print the output of the user entered integer.
-Within the printf statement, the first %d refers to Number, and the second %d refers to output.
+Within the printf statement, the first %d refers to the Number, and the second %d refers to the output.

 printf("Factorial of %d = %d\n", Number, Factorial);

-C Program for Factorial of a Number Using While loop
+C Program to find the Factorial of a Number Using While loop

-This program for factorial of a number using a while loop allows you to enter any integer value.
+This C program to find the factorial of a number using a while loop allows you to enter any integer value.
 By using the value, this will find and return the result.

 #include <stdio.h>